Doctor of Philosophy in Health Services Research

 - A high level of past academic performance is expected, particularly in courses within the applicant’s undergraduate major/master’s field or his/her course work related to health services: recommended GPA > 3.5/4.0.

-- Applicants must have completed a minimum of one semester of college-level calculus and one semester of college-level statistics, each with a passing grade of B or better.
+- Applicants must have completed a minimum of one semester of calculus and one semester of college-level statistics, each with a passing grade of B or better.

 - All candidates will be required to submit GRE scores.
 Competitive applicants will have scores above the 50th percentile, with substantially higher scores in at least one area.